jardelgoncalves/TBF-docker-restful-api/README.md

-# QoS Docker RESTFul API
+# TBF QoS Docker RESTFul API
 Simple RESTFul API for obtaining information from the Docker interface and for enforcing TBF-based QoS policies.

 ### Pendencies